michellejack/earthworm_ms_draft/README.md

 # earthworm_ms_draft
-This is a draft repository for files associated with the earthworm manuscript (under review) written by the Stinson Lab in Spring 2018.
+This is a draft repository for files associated with the earthworm manuscript (Ecosphere; in press) written by the Stinson Lab in Spring 2018.